Punktum-dk/nsu-service-specification/README.md

 Some of the fields are insignificant for the actual proces, but are required to ensure backwards compability.

 In addition to the above error categories the service can render a fatal error, this error occurs only if key resources like database access etc. are not available or other circumstances rendering the service is a critical state.

+When the registrant or proxy approves the request the change is completed.
+Any possible DSRECORDs will be deleted as part of the change.

 <a id="examples"></a>
 ## Examples